dennisXZX/web-developer-notes/Javascript.md

 #### Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?

-1. Hard to maintain if you put code in the global scope.
+- Hard to maintain if you put code in the global scope
-2. Any function can change a global variable at any point in the program.
+- Any function can change a global variable at any point in the program
-3. Namespace clashes may happen in the global scope.
+- Namespace clashes may happen in the global scope

 So it is a best pratice to keep the global scope as clean as you can.